-- All committee and forum meetings (except the Standards and Procedures Advisory Forum) were open to the public and agendas, reports and minutes were published on the council's website and copies were available for public inspection. - A new Petitions Committee was introduced in June 2018 to consider matters raised through the council's petitions process and to help members of the public ensure that their views are heard. - A new Committee Management Information System which allows members of the public to register and be notified when committee and forum papers are published was introduced during September 2018.
-The system also facilitates the creation of online petitions to increase the potential reach of signatories. - To increase public engagement with the council, a new information website was launched during March 2019, and the council services website will be revised to include dedicated web pages for businesses.
+- To ensure transparency and openness in decision making processes, all committee and forum meetings (except the Standards and Procedures Advisory Forum) were open to the public and agendas, reports and minutes were published on the council's website and printed copies were available for public inspection. - The Committee Management Information System allows members of the public to register and be notified when committee and forum papers are published.
+The system also facilitates the creation of online petitions to increase the potential reach of signatories. - All committee/forum meetings are held in accessible venues and in the council's rural area, area committees are now held in different community venues across the area. - The first public meetings of the Petitions Committee took place during 2019. - The work of the council and key information from our partners is communicated regularly using a range of communication channels.
+The South Lanarkshire View pages on the council website provide a dedicated source of local information and news for communities.